AnkitNigam1985/stratascratch.github.io/SQL Exercises/Solutions/airbnb-search-details-exercises-solutions.md

 ORDER BY review_scores_rating DESC
 ```

-4. Find the average number of bathrooms and bedrooms per city per property type.
+4. Find the average number of bathrooms and bedrooms for each city and property type pair.

 Columns: `city`, `property_type`, `bathrooms`, `bedrooms`